reedspool/concrete-runtime/PROJECT.md

 ## Goals
-1. Turing Complete
+1. Turing Complete - Can we prove this?
 2. Fun
-3. Timing
+3. Timing - Each step at the current level of interest should take the same amt of time
-4. Memory
+4. Memory - Leave the memory hanging out, show where stuff comes in
-5. Characters
+5. Characters - Anthropomorphizing

 ## Things to Implement
 + - * / % floor sin PI